SwaragCm/ARI/README.md

  Finally , I just compare the score by using the conditions , and print the corresponding grade of that score.
 At first I received a syntax error says `invalid arithmetic operator` at last I found out it was due to comparison operator being used with a floating-point number which is not supported here.
 To solve this i placed `bc (basic calculator)` .

+ After finished writing the source code , I tested the program with few text cases.